 - Toys: Legos and Lincoln Logs are perfect toys for the classroom.
-Students can get creative will building and it is a nice quiet activity.
+Students can get creative while building, and it is a nice quiet activity.

 - Arts & Crafts: Some kids just love having the time to color and draw.
 I love that they can be creative.
 It’s great to have an arts & crafts bin so students can use it during indoor recess to do just that.
 I filled mine with special markers and pens, watercolors, paper, and anything else I could think of to make creating fun!

 - Netflix: Brain Games is a great series on Netflix.
-There are 35 episodes in this interactive series that uses games, illusions, and experiments to show how our brains work.
-Also National Geographic has some great movies and The Blue Planet is an awesome series, as well.
+There are 35 episodes in this interactive series that use games, illusions, and experiments to show how our brains work.
+Also, National Geographic has some great movies, and The Blue Planet is an awesome series, as well.
 They even have 52 episodes of the Magic School Bus!

-- Movie based on a book: If you have read a book this year that also has a movie, now would be the perfect time to start showing that movie.
+- A movie based on a book: If you have read a book this year that also has a movie, now would be the perfect time to start showing that movie.

-- Liberty’s Kids – The Complete Series: A series of videos about kids who travel back in time to historic events.
+- Liberty’s Kids – The Complete Series: A series of videos about kids who travel back in time to historical events.
 Kids love it!

 • Classroom Choice

-If you’re lucky enough to have computers, iPads, Chromebooks, or other technology the students can use that.
+If you’re lucky enough to have computers, iPads, Chromebooks, or other technology, the students can use that.
 There are so many possibilities for this that it may need another post.
-But there are apps, games, activities that the students can use to keep occupied.
+But there are apps, games, and activities that the students can use to stay occupied.
 They could use them with a partner or in groups.

 - Tennis: Split your students up into two teams and put them on either side of the class.
 They use their hands as rackets and balloons as the ball.
 Students hit the balloon back and forth while trying not to let it hit the floor.
 You could use more than one balloon for this if you’d like more students engaged at the same time.